Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

 ## How to learn more after the workshop?

-The material we cover during this workshop will give you an initial taste of how you can use Python to analyze data for your own research.
-However, you will need to learn more to do advanced operations such as cleaning your dataset, using statistical methods, or creating beautiful graphics.
+The material we cover during this self study will give you an initial taste of how you can use Python to analyze data for your own research.
+It will give you sufficient knowledge to start the Introduction to Geospatial Raster and Vector data workshop of the Geographic Information Science Master program.
-The best way to become proficient and efficient at Python, as with any other tool, is to use it to address your actual research questions.
-As a beginner, it can feel daunting to have to write a script from scratch, and given that many people make their code available online, modifying existing code to suit your purpose might make it easier for you to get started.

 ## Seeking help